Visa policy of Armenia: Conditional visa on arrival

-Citizens of these countries and territories may apply for a visa on arrival only if they hold a valid visa or valid permanent resident permit (resident card) issued by Australia, Belarus, Canada, Gulf Cooperation Council countries, Japan, New Zealand, Russia, Singapore, South Korea, European Union / Schengen Area member states, United Kingdom or United States.
+Citizens of these countries and territories may apply for a visa on arrival only if they hold a valid visa issued by any Schengen Area member state, Australia, Canada, Cyprus, Ireland, Japan, New Zealand, South Korea, the United Kingdom or the United States, or a residence permit issued by any GCC member state, any Schengen Area member state, Cyprus, Ireland or the United States.
 If eligible, they may also apply for an e-Visa in advance.